 When you have some downtime, I recommend you check them out.

 The Checklist Manifesto demonstrates how, despite human capability to achieve excellence, people still fail.

 The book's author, Atul Gawande, argues that our biggest failures are not because of what we don't know, but because we don't apply what we know properly.

 The solution is simple: create checklists.

+Humans are fallible.
 We get confused and disorganized.
-We may forget the steps or tend to cut corners, which if , could result in wildly inaccurate data and poor-quality reports.
+We may forget the steps and tend to cut corners, which could result in wildly inaccurate data and poor-quality work outcomes.

 A strategy is meant to be executed, not something that looks and sounds good in theory.